This course is your first level of professional training in recreational diving and will open a new world for you to work in.

-I have trained many people to Divemasters and I strongly believe the best way to learn is to experience how a dive center operates and not just reading books and doing simulated exercises, but by actually helping to train real students in their diving courses.
+We have trained many people to Divemasters and strongly believe the best way to learn is to experience how a dive center operates and not just reading books and doing simulated exercises, but by actually helping to train real students in their diving courses.
 Therefore this course is conducted as an internship and should be taken over several weeks.
 You need to read relevant theory, answer knowledge reviews and pass the final multiple-choice exams.

 This course teaches you to be a leader and take charge of dive activities.
 Through knowledge development sessions, water skills exercises and workshops, and hands-on practical assessment, you develop the skills to organize and direct a variety of scuba diving activities.Knowledge development covers the following topics:

 - the roles and characteristics of a Divemaster

 - assisting with student divers in training

 - dive equipment